ChatGPT chief says artificial intelligence should be regulated by a US or global agency – KION546

 Altman proposed the formation of a U.S. or global agency that would license the most powerful AI systems and have the authority to “take that license away and ensure compliance with safety standards.”

 His San Francisco-based startup rocketed to public attention after it released ChatGPT late last year.
-The free chatbot tool answers questions with convincingly human-like responses.
+ChatGPT is a free chatbot tool that answers questions with convincingly human-like responses.

 What started out as a panic among educators about ChatGPT’s use to cheat on homework assignments has expanded to broader concerns about the ability of the latest crop of “generative AI” tools to mislead people, spread falsehoods, violate copyright protections and upend some jobs.